 It has a yellowish-green color when ripe.
 The taste of the fruit is strange and unique.
 It is said to have all six kind of taste.

-At the beginning of the spice trading with India, fruits of this family of trees were traded in Europe under the name Myrobalan.
-That time they were called "purging plums".
+At the beginning of the spice trading with India, fruits of this family of trees were known in Europe under the name Myrobalan.
+That time they were called "purging plums" in the pharmacies.

-The old scriptures of the Indian naturopathy, the Ayurveda as well as the Tibetan system of natural medicine - mention seven to eight different kind of Arura, which differ in shape, color, size and structure of skin.
+The old scriptures of the Indian naturopathy, the Ayurveda as well as the Tibetan system of natural medicine - mention seven to eight different kind of Arura (its Tibetan name), which differ in shape, color, size and structure of skin.

 Its vitamin content has been compared to that of apples with the result that Arura... "contains about 10 to 20 times more vitamins and valuable trace elements!"